TeamBulbbot/docs/docs/automod.md

 ### Words/Words_token
 ---
-BulbBot censoring allows you to set up two different checks for swear words `words` and `words_token`.
+Bulbbot censoring allows you to set up two different checks for swear words `words` and `words_token`.
 `words` only checks for standalone words while `words` checks for the token anywhere in the message.
 You can configure them using `!configure automod words add <word>` or `!configure automod words_token add <word>`.